sethyuan/logseq-plugin-doc/README.en.md

 You can add a `#.ul` tag to a block that is a bullet list, in this way, the plugin will know to format it accordingly.
 You can also use `#.ul-nested` if it's a nested bullet list what you want.

 Similarly, you can use tags that [Ordered Lists plugin](https://github.com/sethyuan/logseq-plugin-ol) can support like `#.ol` or `#.ol-nested` to indicate an ordered list.
+Logseq's built-in ordered lists are also supported.

 Example